cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 | `Measurement`    | As defined by `valid`.                           |
 | `AggResult`      | As defined by `valid`.                           |
 {: #flp-bbcggi19-param title="FLP parameters for a validity circuit."}

-This section specifies an implementation of the `Flp` interface ({{flp}}) based on the construction from {{BBCGGI19}}, Section 4.2.
-The types and parameters required by this interface are listed in the table above.

-We begin in {{flp-bbcggi19-overview}} with an overview of the proof system and some extensions to it. {{flp-bbcggi19-valid}} defines validity circuits, the core component of the proof system that determines measurement validity and how measurements are aggregated.
-The proof-generation algorithm, query algorithm, and decision algorithm are defined in {{flp-bbcggi19-construction-prove}},
-{{flp-bbcggi19-construction-query}}, and {{flp-bbcggi19-construction-decide}}
-respectively.

 ### Overview {#flp-bbcggi19-overview}